 Persistent pain in the area around a single tooth may indicate that it is extremely infected or decayed.
-The good news is Richland dentists Dr. Kristina Bunch DDS and Dr. Chris Kleist DDS at Midtown Dental Clinic can often relieve discomfort quickly with a root canal treatment, saving a tooth that is severely damaged.
+The good news is Richland dentists Drs.
+Bunch and Kleist at Midtown Dental Clinic can often relieve discomfort quickly with a root canal treatment, saving a tooth that is severely damaged.
 Though the term “root canal” has a notorious association with pain, with all of the advances in the field of dental care and pain management, receiving a root canal treatment is now a comfortable and efficient way to preserve and restore your oral health.

 When Is a Root Canal Treatment Needed?

 When decay and infection cause damage to the nerve and pulp of a tooth, a root canal treatment is performed.
 Common symptoms that indicate a possible need for root canal treatment are: